-Based on questions I receive from my patients and readers, one of the biggest supplement safety concerns is about supplement interactions with prescription drugs.
+Based on questions I receive from my patients and readers, one of the biggest supplement safety concerns is about supplement interactions, or vitamin interactions, with prescription drugs.

 Although drug-drug interactions are well-documented, drug-supplement interactions are not.
 Why?
 Because there aren’t very many.
 Drug interactions with food are more common than with vitamins and minerals!

 However, there are some nutrients that you do need to be careful with.

 Vitamin K, which is required for normal blood clotting, counters the anticoagulant activity of the blood-thinning drug Coumadin (warfarin), making the drug less effective.

 The conventional recommendation for people taking Coumadin is to go easy on broccoli, greens and other vitamin K–rich foods and to avoid supplements that contain vitamin K.